UGC Moderate Message

 These tips help you implement moderation predictably and keep your Function future‑proof:

-• Always check response.actions to enforce block/mask before publishing.
+• Check response.actions to enforce block or mask before publish.

-• Apply response.transform if present to ensure consistent masking and report handling.
+• Apply response.transform when present to keep masking and reporting consistent.

-• Parse request.params.meta to JSON before calling; stringify it when assigning back to request.params.meta after transforms.
+• Parse request.params.meta before sending; stringify when assigning back to request.params.meta after transforms.

 • For category‑specific behavior, check response.categories["<name>"].flagged.